DiffKeep/DiffKeep/README.md

 _AI Generated Art Manager_

 Manage your AI-generated images with ease.
-Sort, filter, search, delete, and organize.
+Sort, filter, search, delete, and organize. https://diffkeep.com

+Join our Discord to discuss DiffKeep or ask questions: https://discord.gg/hGCQJArtZY

+### Beta Status

+Note: DiffKeep is currently in a Beta state.
+Some features may be incomplete or missing, and there may be bugs or crashes.
+No guarantee is made of suitability or stability.
+Please note the relevant part of the license in LICENSE.md.

 ## Feature Roadmap

 - [x] Display images by folder or date
+- [x] Add multiple libraries
+- [x] Multi-select and delete images
-- [ ] View raw and parsed generation metadata
+- [x] View raw and parsed generation metadata [limited to positive prompt only for now]
-- [ ] Vector search image prompts.
+- [x] Vector search image prompts.
 Prompt detection support for:
-    - [ ] Comfyui
+    - [x] Comfyui
-    - [ ] Automatic1111
+    - [x] Automatic1111
     - [ ] Fooocus
     - [ ] CivitAI
     - _More to come_
 - [ ] AI-generated image descriptions (also exposed in vector search)
+- [ ] Image similarity search (search by image)
 - [ ] File drag and drop out support (DnD source), cross-platform
-    - [x] Windows ("completed" but unverified)
+    - [ ] Windows
     - [ ] Mac
     - [ ] Linux
         - [ ] X11
         - [ ] Wayland
-- [ ] Integration with image generation tools:
+- [ ] Generation integration with image generation tools:
     - [ ] ComfyUI
-    - [ ] Internal image generation
+    - [ ] Internal image generation?
-- [ ] LiveGrid - Generate grids live in any dimension, save generated images with grid data, export any 2 dimensions to an image
+- [ ] LiveGrid - Generate grids live in any dimension, save generated images with grid data, export any 2 dimensions to a "grid" image
 - [ ] Use of "Processes" to generate and modify images in steps without leaving DiffKeep
 - [ ] Project view to see all images related to a named project
+- [ ] Tags and favorites
 - [ ] Integration with CivitAI if possible (see [CivitAI](https://github.com/civitai/civitai))
     - Currently (according to their wiki), this integration may be very limited in scope.
 Eventually I would like to enable posting images directly from DiffKeep.